nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

      Use case resumes at step 2

+**Use Case: Sort**

+Actor: User

+**MSS**
+1. User requests to sort the list of clients
+2. REP displays clients in the requested order

+   Use case ends

+**Extensions:**
+* 1a.
+The list is empty

+  Use case ends

+* 1b.
+REP detects an error in the entered command
+   * 1b1.
+REP displays an error message
+   * 1b2.
+User enters the sort command again
+   * Steps 1b1-1b2 are repeated until the command entered is valid

+     Use case resumes at step 2

 ## Non-functional Requirements

 1. Should be able to work on any mainstream OS as long as it has Java 11 or above installed